 Trauma-Focused Psychotherapy

 TFP is the most effective evidence-based treatment for PTSD.
 “Trauma-focused” means that treatment focuses on the memory of the traumatic event and their associations.
-The three most effective forms of trauma-focused psychotherapy are: Eye Movement Desensitization and Reprocessing (EMDR) followed by two cognitive-behavioural therapy techniques: Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
+The three most effective forms of trauma-focused psychotherapy are Eye Movement Desensitization and Reprocessing (EMDR), followed by two cognitive-behavioural therapy techniques: Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is using sounds and hand movements while talking about trauma.
 This helps the brain process trauma memories.
-Eye movement desensitisation and reprocessing (EMDR) is a form of psychotherapy developed and studied by Francine Shapiro.
+Eye movement desensitization and reprocessing (EMDR) is a form of psychotherapy developed and studied by Francine Shapiro.
 This is a technique that uses eye movements to facilitate the emotional processing of memories.
 EMDR helps the brain deal with flashbacks and “unwind” the destructive effects of traumatic experiences.
 It changes the person’s memory to attend to more adaptive information.

 Cognitive Model of CBT (Cognitive-Behavioral Therapy)